 Gingivitis, also known as gum inflammation, is a common but often damaging dental problem.
 Gum inflammation is an early form of periodontitis or gum disease.
 Patients who develop gum disease often experience painful and bleeding gums, as well as gum sensitivity.
-Over time, periodontitis can lead to eventual tooth loss.
+Over time, periodontitis can lead to a variety of oral and systemic health issues that may result in eventual tooth loss.

-At Lighthouse Family Dentistry, we offer periodontal disease treatment to patients in Annapolis, MD.
+At Lighthouse Family Dentistry, we offer multiple options for periodontal disease treatment to patients in Annapolis, MD.
 With gum disease treatment, patients can improve their oral health and restore their smiles.

 Signs of Gum Inflammation and Infection